Innovative ideas, projects encouraged

 The Oregon Legislature launched the Occupational Safety and Health Education and Training Grant Program in 1990.
 Award recommendations are made by Oregon OSHA’s Safe Employment Education and Training Advisory Committee, a group with members from business, labor, and government.

-Grant application information is available at osha.oregon.gov/edu/grants/Pages/default.aspx.
+Visit the Grant page for application information.
 For more information, contact Teri Watson at 503-947-7406 or firstname.lastname@example.org.